-Are Ants Dangerous to People, Pets and Property?
+Are Ants Harmful to People, Pets, and Property?

 Notorious for showing up uninvited at picnics, are ants just a nuisance or do they pose a threat to your health and safety?
 Here are the facts.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Ants are one of the most common types of insects on the planet.
 It’s estimated that there are more than 12,000 ant species worldwide and nearly all have the potential to bite or sting.

 Ant Dangers to People

 An annoyance more than anything else, most ants in the United States aren’t directly harmful to people.
 If left to run amok, however, ants can destroy structures, spread bacteria and, in extreme cases, cause serious allergic reactions.
 That’s why it’s best to nip an ant infestation in the bud.